arrowtype/spacing/README.md

 Have a resource or spacing method you think is useful, but isn't here?
 Please suggest it in an Issue or a Pull Request!

+## The International Standard of Spacing Tests

-## Paul Barnes said "There should be the international standard of spacing tests," and recommended (something close to) this
+Paul Barnes said “There should be the international standard of spacing tests,” and recommended (something close to) this.

-His suggestion was actually even more brief (`nanoao nbnobo ncnoco` etc), but I've added extra control characters to help my eye judge spacing.
+His suggestion was actually even more brief (`nanoao nbnobo ncnoco` etc), but the text below includes extra control characters to help judge relative spacing.
 Try different variations to see what works for you and for each project!

 ```
 nnonononoo nnanonoaoo nnbnonoboo nncnonocoo nndnonodoo nnenonoeoo nnfnonofoo nngnonogoo nnhnonohoo nninonoioo nnjnonojoo nnknonokoo nnlnonoloo nnmnonomoo nnpnonopoo nnqnonoqoo nnrnonoroo nnsnonosoo nntnonotoo nnunonouoo nnvnonovoo nnwnonowoo nnxnonoxoo nnynonoyoo nnznonozoo